sustainable-rails/sustainable-rails-docker/README.md

 Docker is a more generally useful skill to have, so I decided to focus on this and not learn Vagrant, which is less useful.

+## Contributions

+I would love some!
+I am not a Docker expert and I only have used this for the way I do Rails.
+I'd love for this to be more useful (see above).

+A few things I am not interested in:

+* Adding dependencies.
+I love Ruby and love writing command line apps in Ruby but Ruby's exsitence is not reliable, which is why the scripts are in bash.
+* Non-Rails web development.
+I want this to be about Rails
+* Deprecated or unsupported versions of things